This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mealworms as a High-Protein Food

-- Protein supports muscle growth and repair
+- Protein helps squirrels build and repair muscles.

 Mealworms as a Natural Food Source